Catenscia/MxOps/docs/source/user_documentation/checks.md

-# Contract Call Checks
+# Transaction Checks

-When executing a smart-contract call, you may want to assert that everything went as you desired.
+When executing a `Step` that send a blockchain transaction, you may want to assert that everything went as you desired.
-`MxOps` provides you a way to do so: `Checks` are additional information you can provide when declaring a `ContractCallStep`.
+`MxOps` provides you a way to do so: `Checks` are additional information you can provide when declaring a `Step`.

-If any `Check` your specified is not successful, it will stop the execution of `MxOps` and raise an error.
+If any of the `Checks` you specified is not successful, it will stop the execution of `MxOps` and raise an error.

 At the moment, only two types of `Checks` exists: `SuccessCheck` and `TransfersCheck`.
 We plan